 Even though it’s rainy season, many activities are still possible.
 However, as a rule, you cannot trek in the highlands or climb volcanoes during the rainy season.

-The coasts receive less rain than the central part of the country and the mountainous areas, and the weather is therefore very regional.
+The coasts receive less rain than the central part of the island and the mountainous areas, making the weather very regional.
 So remember to check the weather, as some parts may be sunny while others have rain.

 February is in many ways a continuation of January, but usually with less rain.

-Temperatures reach up to 32 degrees, and humidity is high.
-Even though the month is drier than January, around 280 mm of rain falls in February.
-But bear in mind that there is still plenty of sunshine.
+It is hot and humid.
+Even though the month is drier than January, an average of around 250 mm of rain falls in February.
+But you can still expect plenty of sunshine.

 In the first month of spring in the UK, the rain begins to drop off in Bali.
-It is still cloudy, but the sun breaks through the clouds more and more.
+It may still be cloudy, but the sun breaks through the clouds more and more.

-The temperature is between 23 and 27 degrees, but humidity is still high.
-In the mountains, the temperature is somewhat lower, sometimes falling to 15 degrees.
+Temperatures are pleasant, but humidity is still high and can feel a little intense.
+In the mountain areas, the temperature is somewhat lower, and it can get chilly in the evening/at night, so remember to bring clothes you can layer.
 March is the last month of the rainy season and is therefore known as the month of change.

-The first month of the dry season is a quiet time in Bali, with fewer visitors.
+The first month of the dry season is a quiet time in Bali, with fewer visitors than normal.

-Humidity is around 65%, the days are becoming clearer, the temperature is high, sometimes reaching 33 degrees.
-On average, only around 70 mm of rain falls, and due to the weather and fewer visitors, April is a lovely month to visit the island.
+Humidity is around 65%.
+The days are getting clearer, the temperature is high, and April is one of the months with the most hours of sunshine during the year.
+The wind also begins to subside at the coast, making the water ideal for scuba diving and snorkelling.
+Far less rain falls than in previous months, and due to the weather and fewer visitors, April is a lovely month to visit the island.

-July is the month of blue sky.
-The weather is clear, and the month is perfect for a wealth of outdoor pursuits.
-Dive into the beautiful water, climb the volcanoes or enjoy a cocktail on the beach in the evening.
+July is the month of blue skies, with the sun shining down from a cloudless sky most of the time.
+The month is perfect for a variety of exciting outdoor activities.
+Dive in the lovely water, go on a bike ride, climb in the highlands, or enjoy a cocktail on the beach in the evening.

-August is the driest month of the year, with an average of 40 mm rain.
+August is one of the driest and sunniest months of the year, with only around 50 mm of rainfall on average.